 The process of obtaining life insurance varies significantly depending on how the insured obtains the policy.
 If your life insurance policy is provided to you by your employer, you typically will not be asked to answer health related questions unless you apply outside the regular enrollment period.
 However, the application process and information you must provide is far more complicated when you purchase a life insurance policy directly from an insurance company outside of the employment relationship.
 This application process is a potential minefield because omitted or misstated information can result in a denial of benefits when a claim is filed following the death of the insured.

+During the contestability period, the insurance company can investigate the claim and information provided in the application regarding habits, medical treatment, health conditions, and other relevant facts to ensure the underwriting decision was predicated on accurate information.
 When purchasing a life insurance policy, an insured should never lie or withhold relevant information that is responsive to questions on the application because it is never advisable to gamble that you will survive the contestability period.
 Although the contestability period is only two years, policyholders do die during this critical period.
-The insurance company can investigate the claim and information provided in the application regarding habits, medical treatment, health conditions, and other relevant facts to ensure the underwriting decision was predicated on accurate information.
-However, the insurance company is obligated to pay benefits under the policy even if the insured passes away an hour after the policy goes into effect.